Resume Writing

 Why Your Cover Letter Is Only Half the Battle

-We’re not a generic AI wrapper.
-StylingCV uses an Agentic Squad of 11 specialized AI agents that work together to build your complete job application arsenal:
+We are not a generic AI wrapper.
+StylingCV uses an Agentic Squad of 11 specialized AI agents that work together to build your complete job application arsenal.
+Check out our Best Online Resume Builder 2026 comparison to see how we stack up:

-We’ve helped over 6 million users globally.
+We have helped over 6 million users globally.
 Our ATS pass rate sits above 95%.
 Real agents, real results, real fast.
+Need more inspiration?
+Browse our research on AI resume detection to stay ahead.

 No credit card.
 No generic ChatGPT prompts.
 Just 11 AI agents ready to work for you.